beshayr2020/Google-Books-Search/README.md

 * Clone this repo in your terminal with the command git clone or just download it to your computer
 * change directory into cd React-employee-directory
 * run npm install in your terminal
-* run npm start and the app will run locally on port: 8080
+* run npm start and the app will run locally

-## Requirements

-I completed this assignment given the acceptance criteria:

-    GIVEN a table of random users

-    WHEN the user loads the page

-    THEN a table of employees should render

 ## Application